 In an effort to help you climb that learning curve a bit faster, here's a list of the top six things long-distance caregivers need to know:

-- Silence isn't always golden, but isn't always a crisis either: Just because your loved one goes "off the grid" for a few hours (or days) doesn't necessarily mean that he or she is lying injured (or worse) on the bathroom floor.
-While the media gets hold of the rare horror story of the nice old lady whose dog dialed 911 when she collapsed, the reality is that there are a multitude of reasons why someone might not answer the phone.
+- Silence isn't always golden, but isn't always a crisis either: Just because your loved one goes "off the grid" for a few hours (or a day) doesn't necessarily mean that he or she is lying injured (or worse) on the bathroom floor.
+While the media gets hold of the rare horror story of the nice old lady who collapsed, the reality is that there are a multitude of reasons why someone might not answer the phone.
 Before this happens to you, put a plan in place.
 Try to have your care recipient agree to call you every day at the same time, no matter where he or she might be.
 That way, if you don't get the call, you have a reasonable cause to worry.
-If memory issues make that approach too much of a challenge for your loved one, consider enlisting a "friendly visitor" to stop in daily and send you a quick text or email that all is well.
+If memory issues make that approach too much of a challenge for your loved one, consider enlisting a "friendly visitor" to stop in and send you a quick text or email that all is well.
 This person might be a friend, neighbor, volunteer, or even a paid caregiver or companion.
 Get the phone numbers of a few of your loved one's neighbors and call them when you fear something is amiss.
 They can go knock on the door or check the driveway for the car.
 Consider also using an emergency response monitor, or a GPS device.
-Finally, make sure you call the local police department (non-emergency number please) and find out how to request a well-being check for your loved one, in case you ever have to.
+Finally, make sure you call the local police department (non-emergency number) and find out how to request a well-being check for your loved one, in case you ever have to.

 - What you see isn't always what you get: However, just because your loved one's home is neat and tidy and the fridge is full of good food doesn't mean it always looks like this!
 Very often, older family members don't want to worry their caregivers or be a burden, so they are on "good behavior" in advance of, and during, a visit.
 They work hard to make everything appear fine, at least on the surface.
 If you suspect this might be the case, consider making an unannounced visit.
 In any event, it's wise to open drawers and cupboards, check inside the medicine cabinet, and at least take a peek at the basement, attic or garage.
 You might find that your loved one has literally swept the true state of affairs under the rug!